ImagineOrange/Spiking-Neural-Network-Experiments/README.md

 The networks in this repo are sparsely connected, and have modifiable topologies (layered, circular, etc...).
 Activity in these networks is very dynamic, and parameters need to be chosen carefully to avoid sub-critical (silence) and super-critical (tonic firing, seizure-like) states.
 Neuron parameters are chosen to be as biologically plausible as possible.
 Network excitation/inhibition ratio and sparse connection probabilities are biologically plausible also.

-This project has several goals:
+**This project has several goals:**

-1. <u>Build LIF neurons and document their behavior.</u>
+1. **Build LIF neurons** and document their behavior.

-2. <u>Build networks and record their activity in a variety of activity regimes (sub-critical, **critical**, super critical).</u>
+2. **Build networks** and record their activity in a variety of activity regimes (sub-critical, **critical**, super critical)

-3. <u>Tune neuron/network params to produce networks with **critical** activity.</u>
+3. Tune neuron/network params to produce networks with **critical** activity

-4. <u>Build layered networks capable of learned computational tasks, like digit classification -- initial 'learning' will be via genetic algorithms for a proof-of-concept.</u>
+4. Build layered networks **capable of learned computational tasks**, like digit classification -- initial 'learning' will be via genetic algorithms for a proof-of-concept

-5. <u>Implement a learning paradigm like spike-timing-dependent-plasticity (STDP).</u>
+5. Implement a **learning paradigm** like spike-timing-dependent-plasticity (STDP)

 *Real Readme coming soon.....*